-- Indication of client’s net worth should be obtained through representations obtained from the client.
+- Indication of a client’s net worth should be established through relevant representations obtained from the client.

-- It is not required to obtain the exact amount and might be impractical to do so
+- It is not necessary to obtain the exact amount and might be impractical to do so.

 Obtain information on where that net worth came from